Revisiting the Matter Creation Process: Observational Constraints on Gravitationally Induced Dark Energy and the Hubble Tension: Introduction

 In this context, recent studies~\cite{Fazzari:2025mww,Montani:2025rcy,Navone:2025gxr} have investigated matter creation as a viable mechanism to address the Hubble tension in connection with evolving dark energy models.
 These results further support the idea that gravitationally induced particle production may provide a unified, thermodynamically consistent framework capable of explaining both late-time acceleration and the observed tensions in cosmological data.

 The paper is organized as follows.
-In Section~\ref{sec:particle-creation-in-cosmology}, we introduce the theoretical framework of gravitationally induced particle creation and derive the corresponding background equations.
-Section~\ref{sec:constraints} discusses the theoretical constraints on the model parameters, while Section~\ref{sec:datasets-methodology} describes the observational datasets and statistical methodology employed.
-The main cosmological results are presented in Section~\ref{sec:cosmological-results}, with particular emphasis on late-time acceleration, the effective dark energy behavior, and the Hubble tension.
-Finally, Section~\ref{sec:conclusions} summarizes our conclusions and outlines possible directions for future work.
+In Sect.~\ref{sec:particle-creation-in-cosmology}, we introduce the thermodynamic framework of open systems in cosmology.
+In Sect.~\ref{sec:particle-creation-models}, we present four phenomenological parametrizations of the particle-creation rate describing the late Universe.
+Sect.~\ref{sec:constraints} discusses the theoretical constraints on the model parameters, while Sect.~\ref{sec:datasets-methodology} describes the observational datasets and statistical methodology employed.
+The main cosmological results are presented in Sect.~\ref{sec:cosmological-results}, with particular emphasis on late-time acceleration, the effective dark energy behavior, and the Hubble tension.
+Finally, Sect.~\ref{sec:conclusions} summarizes our conclusions and outlines possible directions for future work.